PEL Study Information

 - Where later NEPA phases will benefit from acceleration: such as the new One Federal Decision constrains timelines, or where a tiered document may affect overall schedule.

-The Highway 37 Team is seeking input from engaged stakeholders and members of the public to inform solutions and strategies.
-Your recommendations will be forwarded to the PEL team for consideration in the study.
+Caltrans sought input from technical working groups, engaged stakeholders, and members of the public to inform solutions and strategies.
+Their recommendations and ideas were carried forward to the PEL team for consideration in the study.